Ivan-Martynov/git-demo/README.md

 git stash apply
 Apply stuff from the stash without removing it from the stash.

+git stash list
+View all stashes.

+git stash drop stash_id
+Remove the stash with a given id.

+git stash clear
+Remove all stashes.

+## Undoing changes

+git checkout commit_id
+Checkout to a particular commit.

 ### Description

 This is the first file in this repo.